adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

 1) frequent communication (thus, poor fit for batch processing)
 2) synchronization (thus, poor fit for stream processing) between workers.

-In addition, these per-layer operations require accelerators (e.g., GPUs), which create challenges in fault tolerance and resource management.
+In addition, per-layer operations of DL require accelerators (e.g., GPUs), which create challenges in fault tolerance and resource management.
-For former, GPU workers must synchronize frequently, which means they fate-share as opposed to being able to fail/recover independently.
-For latter, sharing memory across CPU and GPU threads is expensive as it requires copying; multiplexing GPU tasks ('kernels') is difficult; coordinating access to shared memory adds overhead; GPUs use specialized communication links (NVIDIA's NVLink) that are separate from commodity networks.
+For former, GPU workers must synchronize frequently, which means they fate-share as opposed to fail/recover independently.
+For latter, sharing memory across CPU and GPU threads is expensive as it requires copying large amount of data; multiplexing GPU tasks ('kernels') is difficult; coordinating access to shared memory adds overhead; GPUs use specialized communication links (NVIDIA's NVLink) that are separate from commodity networks.

 Finally, fully connected layers in DL models require all model weights to be in memory for acceptable performance.
-If that exceeds GPU memory capacity, it adds challenge of `model parallelism' or scaleout of a single model copy across multiple GPUs.
+If that exceeds GPU memory capacity, it adds challenge of model parallelism or scaleout of a single model copy across multiple GPUs.
 Model parallelism strategies can be further broken down into tensor vs. pipeline parallelism.
 Scalability of both strategies is fundamentally limited by increasing communication and/or memory cost.